 - Be specific and offer clear, practical steps for improvement to enhance understanding.

-- Frame feedback in a way that highlights strengths and gives encouragement to improve further.
+- Frame feedback in a way that highlights strengths and encourages further improvement.

 - Encourage two-way dialogue to invite questions, clarifications, and even counter-suggestions.